lwerdna/workbench/offsite-ideas/README.md

 ![](./spacer.png)

-# How well would edit distance or minimum alignment work on function matching with IL's?
+# How well would edit distance (and derivatives like LCS), or multiple sequence alignment work on function matching with IL's?

 ## - We know it doesn't work so well on assembler opcodes (equivalent behavior but very different instructions, reordering, etc.)